VIPRE Antivirus + Antispyware Review

 Sunbelt Software have released a new program called VIPRE.
 VIPRE™ combines antivirus, antirootkit, antispyware and 3 other neat tools.
 The new product received a Checkmark antivirus certification by West Coast Labs which makes the product easy to recommend to users who want to use a security solution that has been tested or reviewed by senior IT security professionals.

-VIPRE installs quickly (less than 2 minutes), no compatibility issue and has a straighforward user interface.
-The Sunbelt website states "Antivirus slowing down your PC?
-Ditch your old antivirus software for high-performance, next-gen antivirus + antispyware that IS NOT a resource hog."
+VIPRE installs quickly (less than 2 minutes), no compatibility issue and has a straightforward user interface.
+The Sunbelt website states “Antivirus slowing down your PC?
+Ditch your old antivirus software for high-performance, next-gen antivirus + antispyware that IS NOT a resource hog.”
 I can agree with the statement that it is a next-gen antivirus + antispyware but I will disagree that it is not a resource hog.

-Installation and Set-up
+Installation and Set-up (2 out of 5)

 I did not have to get up from my chair when I first run the installer of VIPRE.
 In less than 2 minutes, the program has been installed.
 I am disappointed though that I have to restart the computer before I can proceed with the configuration and updating.
 I'm using another antivirus solution and I can update, use and configure the program right ahead without the need to restart.